admiraltyio/admiralty/README.md

 ![](docs/multicluster-scheduler-sequence-diagram.svg)

 Multicluster-scheduler is a system of Kubernetes controllers managed by the **scheduler**, deployed in any cluster, and its **agents**, deployed in the member clusters.
-The scheduler manages two controllers: the eponymous scheduler controller and the global service controller.
-Each agent manages six controllers: pod admission, service reroute, observations, decisions, feedback, and node pool.
+The scheduler manages three controllers: schedule, bind, and global service.
+Each agent manages seven controllers: pod admission, service reroute, observations, decisions, delegate state, feedback, and node pool.

 1. The **pod admission controller**, a [dynamic, mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), intercepts pod creation requests.
-If a pod is annotated with `multicluster.admiralty.io/elect=""`, its original manifest is saved as an annotation, and its containers are replaced by **proxies** that simply await success or failure signals from the feedback controller (see below).
+If a pod is annotated with `multicluster.admiralty.io/elect=""`, its original manifest is saved as an annotation, and its `spec.nodeName` is set to `admiralty` (a [virtual kubelet](https://virtual-kubelet.io/) managed by the agent).
 1. The **service reroute controller** modifies services whose endpoints target proxy pods.
 The keys of their label selectors are prefixed with `multicluster.admiralty.io/`, to match corresponding **delegate** pods (see below).
 Also, the services are annotated with `io.cilium/global-service=true`, to be load-balanced across a Cilium cluster mesh.
 1. The **observations controller**, a [multi-cluster controller](https://github.com/admiraltyio/multicluster-controller), watches pods (including proxy pods), services (including global services), nodes, and node pools (created by the node pool controller, see below) in the agent's cluster and reconciles corresponding **observations** in the scheduler's cluster.
 Observations are images of the source objects' states.
+1. The **schedule controller** watches proxy pod observations in the scheduler's cluster and updates them with target cluster name annotations, based on other observations.
-1. The **scheduler** watches proxy pod observations and reconciles delegate pod **decisions**, all in its own cluster.
-It decides target clusters based on the other observations.
+1. The **bind controller** watches proxy pod observations with target cluster name annotations in the scheduler's cluster and reconciles delegate pod **decisions**, also in the scheduler's cluster.
 The scheduler doesn't push anything to the member clusters.
-1. The **global service controller** watches global service observations (observations of services annotated with `io.cilium/global-service=true`, either by the service reroute controller or by another tool or user) and reconciles global service decisions (copies of the originals), in all clusters of the federation.
+1. The **global service controller** watches global service observations (observations of services annotated with `io.cilium/global-service=true`, either by the service reroute controller or by another tool or user) and reconciles global service decisions (copies of the originals), for all clusters of the federation.
 1. The **decisions controller**, another multi-cluster controller, watches pod and service decisions in the scheduler's cluster and reconciles corresponding delegates in the agent's cluster.
+1. The **delegate state controller** watches delegate pod observations and copies their states into the `DelegateState` field of their parent proxy pod observations.
-1. The **feedback controller** watches delegate pod observations and reconciles the corresponding proxy pods.
-If a delegate pod is annotated (e.g., with Argo outputs), the annotations are replicated upstream, into the corresponding proxy pod.
-When a delegate pod succeeds or fails, the controller kills the corresponding proxy pod's container with the proper signal.
+1. The **feedback controller** watches proxy pod observations with set delegate states and reconciles the corresponding proxy pods statuses and annotations (e.g., Argo outputs).
 The feedback controller maintains the contract between proxy pods and their controllers, e.g., replica sets or Argo workflows.
 1. The **node pool controller** automatically creates **node pool** objects in the agent's cluster.
 In GKE and AKS, it uses the `cloud.google.com/gke-nodepool` or `agentpool` label, respectively; in the absence of those labels, a default node pool object is created.
 Min/max node counts and pricing information can be updated by the user, or controlled by other tools.
 Custom node pool objects can also be created using label selectors.
 Node pool information can be used for scheduling.

 Observations, decisions, and node pools are [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 Node pools are defined (by CRDs) in each member cluster, whereas all observations and decisions are only defined in the scheduler's cluster.